Academic Catalog

 Basic information for all majors and minors in the department:

-Each major or minor will create a degree plan with his or her Art and Design Department academic advisor, based on interests, abilities, and projected career path.
-Students are encouraged to design the most intensive studio program possible.
-This is especially important for students with future plans for studying at the graduate level and those who plan to be practicing artists or designers.
+Each major and minor has a program designed to advance them in their career path.
+This is especially important for students with future plans for studying at the graduate level and those who plan to be practicing artists and/or designers.

-Transfer students pursuing a major or minor in the Department of Art and Design must take a minimum of 60% of the coursework required for the major or minor at Benedictine College.
+Transfer students pursuing a major or minor in the Department of Art & Design must take a minimum of 60% of the coursework required for the major or minor at Benedictine College.